Aircloak/aircloak/data_quality/README.md

 #### R

 You need to have `R` installed.
-It can be downloaded and installed from [R-project](https://www.r-project.org/).
+It can be downloaded and installed from [R-project](https://www.r-project.org/) or with `brew install r` if you are on macOS.
 R is used for generating the beta-distribution values that are tested against, as well as for rendering graphs of the anonymized results.

+Run `make setup-r` to install the necessary R libraries that will be needed to run the data quality tests.

 #### Database